Blueprint Skateboards

-Blueprint a skateboard company set up in 1996 by Alvin Singfield and Dan Magee.
+Blueprint Skateboards is a skateboard company set up in 1996 by Alvin Singfield and Dan Magee.
 Originally only available in the UK, worldwide demand grew alongside the company.
 Its products were distributed for sale in Europe, Asia, the Americas, and Australia.
 Originally owned by Joe Burlo, Blueprint and its IP was sold to Max Dufour at Pure Distribution LLC in California.

 History

 Blueprint was run by Alvin Singfield and Dan Magee and owned by Faze-7 Distribution.